chinazachisom/Artsy/README.md

 # Artsy
-An online market place for art products wherby individuals can sell their art products
+An online market place for art products wherby individuals can sell their art products.

 <br>